Quick Stats of Childhood Poverty:

 The goal of the YES program is to raise up dedicated and skilled volunteers from within our congregation and to send them out to programs in the community that provide transitional housing to families.
 Our volunteers provide support with babysitting, games, and other enrichment activities to be another supportive, non-parental adult in the lives of these kids.

-The Front Door Agency’s mission is to provide a holistic approach to break the cycle of poverty by assisting individuals and families to stabilize, transform, and become empowered to ultimately achieve sustainable independence.
+The Front Door Agency originated as a ministry at Church of the Good Shepherd many years ago and has since grown into its own non-profit helping mothers reach their goals of financial stability.
+Their mission is to provide a holistic approach to break the cycle of poverty by assisting individuals and families to stabilize, transform, and become empowered to ultimately achieve sustainable independence.